 Source of pollution – here talking about the organization, any activity, process, product, or service causing pollution, is the source of pollution.
 Some examples of sources of pollution are Chimneys, Process dust/odor in the air, machine noise, paper / plastic use, scrap/waste disposal/dumping to the ground/water, etc.

 Companies are continuing to recognize the need to manage their environmental challenges and contribute towards finding solutions to the issues facing us all.

 Prevention of Pollution

 Pollution prevention is an action taken to reduce, eliminate, or prevent pollution at its source.
-It is also is known as an approach to waste management.
+It is also known as an approach to waste management.
 Reducing the amount of pollution produced means less waste to control, treat, or dispose of.
-Less pollution means less hazards posed to public health and the environment
+Less pollution means fewer hazards posed to public health and the environment